robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/06/2007-06-10-Eclipse-completion-or-completion.md

 date: 2007-06-10 02:01:01 +1000
 ---

-> Eclipse: content assist or completion?
+> Eclipse: modify content assist to offer code completion.
 [Mirror of this Blogger post](https://robertmarkbramprogrammer.blogspot.com/2007/06/eclipse-completion-or-completion.html).

 <p>Wonderful IDEs like Eclipse offer control+space content assist presenting a drop-down list of tokens that match what you have typed in so far.</p>